Moduli space of connections on rational irregular curves: Compactified Moduli Space of connections of PV type

 \subsection{Extension of the line bundle}

-We recall that the final goal is to compactify the space $\Conn=\mathcal M\times \C$.
-We will do that in several steps.
-First of all, in this section, we understand how the line bundle structure extends on the boundary components in $\widetilde M$, defining a new line bundle $\O_{\widetilde M}(D)$ for an appropriate divisor $D\in \mathrm{Div}(\widetilde \M)$.
-Then, we compactify it and we study its birational geometry, that will be useful because we recall that the real base that we want to use is the singular space $\overline \M$, and we will hence have to show that we can contract the surface $\mathcal A_\infty:=\overline{\O_{ A_\infty}(D)}$ producing only canonical singularities.
+We recall that our final goal is to compactify the space $\Conn$.
+We proceed in several steps.
+First, in this section, we study how the line bundle structure extends to the boundary components of $\widetilde M$, defining a line bundle $\O_{\widetilde M}(D)$ associated to a divisor $D\in \mathrm{Div}(\widetilde \M)$.
+We then compactify this space and analyse its birational geometry.
+This analysis is necessary because the space we ultimately want to work with is the singular variety where the surface $\mathcal A_\infty:=\overline{\O_{ A_\infty}(D)}$ has been contracted producing only canonical singularities.

 The strategy is to deduce the divisor $D$ by studying the poles and zeros of the extension of the global section $\hat p =1$ defined in $\Conn$.
-In the previous section we have studies the vertical coordinate in the generic point of any boundary component.
-To find the divisor is more suitable to define a vertical coordinate based on each intersection points of the boundary components.
+In the previous section we have studied the vertical coordinate in the generic point of any boundary component.
+To compute the divisor, it is more suitable to define vertical coordinates based on each intersection point of the boundary components.
 Some computations show that one possible choice is the following: